Travis-Henry/front-end-capstone/README.md

 # Project Overview

-Modern & Interactive front-end replication web application of IMDb.
-Developed and designed from scratch.
+Modern & Interactive front-end replication of a web page from IMDb.
+Developed and designed from a team of 5 by employing Agile practices.
+The project was created from scratch.

 Contains 5 main components which are the Main card, Cast, Reviews, Details, and More to Explore.

-The goal of this project was to immitate a web page of a popular website both visua
+The goal of this project was to immitate a web page of a popular website both visualy and functionaly.

 # Tech Stack